cornell-ece2300/ece2300-docs/docs/ece2300-sec01-linux.md

  - `https://github.com/githubid/ece2300-sec01`

-Where `githubid` is your GitHubID.
+Where `githubid` is your username on the public version of GitHub.
 Now let's clone your new repo to the `ecelinux` machine.

 ```bash
 % mkdir -p ece2300